 Warm up for exam day with a faithful replica of the actual NBME® exam.

 Get a pass/fail result and performance breakdown—plus a bonus three-digit score.

 Adapt your study plan

 Course-correct with study recommendations hand-selected to meet your needs.

 Get a feel for the actual USMLE® Step 1 with a self-assessment that mimics its difficulty and structure.
 You’ll go through 4 blocks of 40 questions each in a simulation of the NBME®’s interface and timed format.

 In addition to building your exam-day stamina, you’ll get a 3-digit score report that includes your passing probability and a list of personalized high-yield topics where you should focus.

 Touro University College of Osteopathic Medicine

-Medical students across the nation attest to its rigor and exam-day accuracy
+Medical students across the world attest to the self-assessment's rigor and exam-day accuracy